Circe99/Week-Four/notes.md

 # Webmaps

-  Not overlly difficult, but I had to redownload Anaconda and Sublime to my laptop using these links [Anaconda](https://www.anaconda.com/products/individual#download-section) and [Sublime](https://www.sublimetext.com/)
+  Not overlly difficult, but I had to redownload Anaconda and Sublime to my laptop using these links for [Anaconda](https://www.anaconda.com/products/individual#download-section) and [Sublime](https://www.sublimetext.com/) (thought it would be good to have it saved here incase I need to access them again)

+  I also had to google how to make a directory in my command prompt because I completely forgot:
+  - cd = go to
+  - mkdir = make new directory
+  (I'll add more as I go)

 # Spacial Archaeology